MicrochipTech/unicens-linux-daemon/cfg/README.md

 This means for the example above, that the remaining bandwidth for audio / video streaming on an INICnet50 network is 36 Byte (116 Byte - 80 Byte).

 Setting the AsyncBandwidth to 0 is allowed.
 Then no Ethernet communication is possible and all bandwidth is available for audio and video streaming.
+Setting  the AsyncBandwidth to the maximum possible value (here 116 Byte) is allowed.
+In that case the Ethernet channel is running with the full speed, but no streaming is possible.

 Beside of using the Ethernet channel, there are dedicated streaming channels to transport audio and video.
-They use also use the bytes within 48kHz as their bandwidth configuration.
+They use also use the same metric "Bytes within 48kHz" as their bandwidth configuration.

 This table gives an idea, what amount of Bytes within 48kHz is used for which use case and what data rate it consumes on the network.